Personal Retreats at the Vermont Zen Center are a wonderful way to combine quiet time and spiritual inspiration.

 - Strong smells—We ask that visitors not use strong perfumes, shampoos, or cosmetics because their smells can permeate fabrics and linger.

-- Cleaning up—The Zen Center has no housekeeping service and retreatants are asked to leave Center as it is found: clean and ready for the next person.
+- Cleaning up—The Zen Center has no housekeeping service and retreatants are asked to leave the Center as it is found: clean and ready for the next person.
 There is a very simple clean-up procedure and cleaning materials are furnished.

 Bathrooms are dormitory style; there are no rooms with private bathrooms.
 There is an ADA bedroom and bathroom which is usually available.

-Because the Zen Center is a place of spiritual practice with a focus of silent meditation and introspection, couples do not share rooms.
+Because the Zen Center is a place of spiritual practice with a focus on silent meditation and introspection, couples do not share rooms.

 What to Bring & What We Provide

 - Food—Please bring or purchase your own vegetarian food (no meat, fish, poultry or items such as beef or chicken stock, foods containing gelatin, etc.).
 We do not provide coffee, so please bring your own.

-- Clothing—Please bring solid dark colored clothes to use during sittings; indoor shoes or slippers, if needed; outdoor work clothes if you would like to do some silent work practice outside in the gardens.
+- Clothing—Please bring solid dark colored clothes to use during sittings; indoor shoes or slippers, if needed; and outdoor work clothes if you would like to do some silent work practice outside in the gardens.
 We can also provide you with a loaner sitting robe if you wish.

 - Bedding & Toiletries—We provide bedding, shampoo and soap, though you are welcome to bring your own.

 - Kitchenware—We provide kitchenware, silverware, cooking utensils, tea, and basic spices.

 All rooms in the Zen Center are $50/day per person for stays of up to one week.
 Sorry, but we are unable to accept credit card payments for retreats.
 Payment must be made at the time of your visit by check, cash or money order.

 Visit Request Form—Not Currently Available